txizzle/blog/_posts/2015-12-19-Internship-Overview.md

 * Fit the solution to the problem.

 ## Bonus: Why Software Engineering?
 I've heard numerous EECS students at Cal note that UC Berkeley EECS culture is very heavily biased towards feeding into Silicon Valley Software Engineering (compared to Stanford or MIT).
-I'm not sure of the atmosphere at other universities, but I've definitely felt the pressure from what feels like a vast majority of EECS students eagerly following the "script" (mapped out beautifully in my friend's [article]): mid-size or small companies Freshman and Sophomore year, a large big-name company Junior year, with the sole goal of working as a Software Engineer immediately after graudation.
+I'm not sure of the atmosphere at other universities, but I've definitely felt the pressure from what feels like a vast majority of EECS students eagerly following the "script" (mapped out beautifully in my friend's [article]): mid-size or small companies Freshman and Sophomore year, a large big-name company Junior year, with the sole goal of working as a Software Engineer immediately after graduation.
 Many students take almost identical courses without venturing far off the beaten path.
 We'll all find particular areas we're interested in, but Software Engineering is always a very safe default.
 But that's not necessarily a bad thing - the boatloads of cash, great perks, and a developer-centric culture are amenities unheard of in many other career paths.
 However, I'm not enthused that most students choose this path, and I wish that there was a more diverse array of opportunites that are actively persued in larger volumes.

 However, in the meantime, I do recognize the flexibility of Software Engineering.
 I'm not sure at all that I want to be a Software Engineer full-time for an extended amount of time, but I believe the skills I'll learn as a Software Engineer are invaluable wherever I go.
 Do I feel mildly pidgeonholed into Software Engineering?
 Absolutely!
 Is this a bad thing?
 Maybe not.
 I want to be a Data Scientist, I want to found a startup, I want to be a PM... but the skills I'll learn this summer will help me regardless of where I'm heading in the next few years.